 Leading Principle: Crates are where good things happen.

-- During crate conditioning, have the crate bed be the only bed.
+- During crate conditioning, have the bed inside the crate be the only bed.
 We want our puppy to prefer to rest inside the crate, so make resting in the crate desirable with a good bed.
 It’s a very good idea to have both a smaller night time crate in the bedroom, and a larger daytime crate in the living area.

 - When your puppy falls asleep, gently pick it up and place it in it’s daytime crate to nap.
 Do this every time you find your puppy asleep outside it’s crate.
 Close the door if you will be nearby to release the puppy when it awakens, or place an x pen around the crate.